What is a margin call? Definition & how to prevent one

 The maintenance margin

-If the maintenance margin is 10%, you must always have at least $1,000 in cash in your account for an investment with a value of $10,000.
-This amount may consist of profits from other investments or from your assets.
-If you do not meet this requirement, you may have to deal with a margin call.
+If the maintenance margin is 10%, then for an investment with a value of €10,000, you must always have at least $1,000 in cash in your account.
+This amount can consist of profits from other investments or your funds.
+If you fail to meet this requirement, you will receive a margin call.

 Example of a margin call

-If you have multiple current investments with a broker, the result of investment A can influence investment B. Suppose you are still in the loss-making investment in the example above.
-However, you have also invested in another share with $1000, and you have applied a margin of 500% here too.
-However, this share has increased by 10%.
-The current profit of this share compensates for the loss at the other position.
+However, you have also invested in another stock with $1,000 and also applied a margin of 500%.
+This stock, however, has risen by 10%.
+The ongoing profit from this stock compensates for the loss on the other position.
 In this case, you would not receive a margin call.

 What are the costs of investing on margin?

-Set a guaranteed stop
+Using a guaranteed stop loss

 Author